 To Catch a Cheat by Varian Johnson

-Jackson Green finds himself caught up in scam and the only way out is to pull off his biggest heist yet – to steal a school exam and hand it over to a gang of blackmailers.
-This fast paced coming of age adventure book is ideal for students in grade 6.
+Jackson Green finds himself caught up in a scam and the only way out is to pull off his biggest heist yet – to steal a school exam and hand it over to a gang of blackmailers.
+This fast-paced coming of age adventure book is ideal for students in grade 6.

 The Graveyard Book by Neil Gaiman

 A multi-award-winning book about ‘Bod’, a boy raised by ghosts who lives in a graveyard.
 He wants to visit the real world, but if he does, danger lurks in the form of Jack – who killed Bod’s family.
 A masterpiece of storytelling, this fantasy horror will grip younger readers.